Yinmlmaoliang/zisvfm/README.md

 ### Demo
 We have provided a `demo.ipynb` jupyter notebook to easily run predictions using our model.
 ### Testing on the OCID dataset and the OSD dataset.
-The code used to evaluate model performance in this project is from [UOAIS](https://github.com/gist-ailab/uoais).
+The code used to evaluate our model performance is from [UOAIS](https://github.com/gist-ailab/uoais).
 Thanks to the authors for sharing the code!
 ## Visualisation Results
 | ![fig1](./media/fig1.gif) | ![fig2](./media/fig2.gif) | ![fig3](./media/fig3.gif) |
 |:-:|:-:|:-:|